Studio 300 FAQ

 Q: Can I bring my own laptop computer into the lab to work on my digital media project?

-A: We have a dedicated table for patrons who choose to work on their own computers.
+A: We have space for patrons who choose to work on their own computers.
 You can also check-out other equipment to use with your laptop, such as when you need to import video into your computer.
 We can’t guarantee that your laptop will be compatible with the equipment in our collection.

 Q: Can I plug in my own portable devices into the computers?